rufuspollock-okfn/dataexplorer/README.markdown

 Licensed under the MIT license.

 All Credits as per Recline.
-Also all the amazing vendor libraries including:
+Also all the great vendor libraries including:

 * Backbone
 * Bootstrap
 * Leaflet
-* Flot and Flotr2
+* Flot
 * [CodeMirror](http://codemirror.net/)
-* Runnable Codemirror thanks to Irene Ros